ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Cursed Ring of Hircine**: Causes the wearer to randomly become a werewolf.
 * **Denstagmer's Ring**: Fire deals 20% less damage to you.
 Frost deals 20% less damage to you.
 Shock deals 20% less damage to you.
 * **Mentor's Ring**: Magicka increases by 20.
 Magic deals 8% less damage to you.
+* **Nightweaver's Band**: You are 10% harder to detect.
+Destruction spells cost 10% less.
+* **Ring of Bloodlust**: While in Beast Form, your attacks do 50% more damage, but you also take 50% more damage.
 * **Ring of Hircine**: Health increases by 75.
 Most paralysis effects don't adversely affect you.
 Provides unlimited transformations for werewolves.
 * **Ring of Inebriation**: This peculiar enchanted ring is fueled by your drunkenness.
 While sober, it will grant you 4% of magic resistance.
 On your quest to become dead drunk this bonus will gradually increase to up to 20%.
+* **Ring of Instinct**: When you enter Beast Form, the world around you seems to slow for 20 seconds.
 * **Ring of Khajiit**: You move 15% faster while sneaking.
 * **Ring of Namira**: Attackers take 0% of the inflicted melee damage (5% per corpse eaten).
 You are invisible when sneaking out of combat while wearing nothing but a beggar's rags.
 Additionally, you are inaudible while afflicted by disease.
 Feeding on corpses grants Namira's blessing: Health increases by 50 for 7200 seconds.
 Health regenerates 50% faster for 7200 seconds.
 * **Ring of Phynaster**: Poison deals 20% less damage to you.
 Shock deals 20% less damage to you.
 Magic deals 20% less damage to you.
-* **Ring of the Beast**: While wearing this ring, you will receive 100 extra Health and your claw attacks will do an additional 20 damage.
+* **Ring of the Beast**: Unarmed strikes do 20 additional damage.
+Health increases by 100.
-* **Ring of the Erudite**: While wearing this ring, you will receive 100 extra magicka as well as regenerate magicka 150% faster.
+* **Ring of the Erudite**: Magicka increases by 100.
+Magicka regenerates 150% faster.
+* **Ring of the Hunt**: While in Beast Form, your health regenerates.
+* **Ring of the Moon**: Increases the duration of your Howls by 25%.
 * **Ring of the Wind**: Movement is 10% faster.
 * **Silver-Blood Family Ring**: Smithing skill is 6 higher.
 * **Warlock's Ring**: While blocking, creates a ward that protects against spells for up to 25 points.
 Health regenerates 30% faster.
 Movement is 5% faster.